-As should have been apparent from these two examples, the advantage of the computing formula is that we got the result without having to determine \overline{x} and work with the deviations from the mean.
+As should have been apparent from these two examples, the advantage of the computing formula is that we got the result without having to determine \bar{x} and work with the deviations from the mean.
 Incidentally, the computing formula can also be used to find σ with the n in the formula for S{xx} and the n -1 in the formula for s replaced by N.

 In the introduction to this chapter we gave three examples in which knowledge about the variability of the data was of special importance.
 This is also the case when we want to compare numbers belonging to different sets of data.
 To illustrate, suppose that the final examination in a French course consists of two parts, vocabulary and grammar, and that a certain student scored 66 points in the vocabulary part and 80 points in the grammar part.
-At first glance it would seem that the student did much better in grammar than in vocabulary, but suppose that all the students in the class averaged 51 points in the vocabulary part with a standard deviation of 12, and 72 points in the grammar part with a standard deviation of 16.
-Thus, we can argue that the student's score in the vocabulary part is $\frac{66-51}{12}=1.25$ standard deviations above the average for the class, while her score in the grammar part is only $\frac{80-72}{16}=0.50$ standard deviation above the average for the class.
+At first glance it would seem that the student did much better in grammar than in vocabulary, but suppose that all the students in the class averaged 51 points in the vocabulary part with a standard deviation of 12, and 72 points in the student's score in the vocabulary part is $\frac{66-51}{12} = 1.25$ standard deviations above the average for the class, while her score in the grammar part is 80-72 0.50 standard deviation above the average for the class only $\frac{80-72}{16} = 0.50$ standard deviation above the average for the class.